UAE joins call for Gaza ceasefire

-The UAE expresses its hope that no further time will be wasted by any of the parties.

-Finally, the UAE renews its deep appreciation and full support for the tireless mediation efforts undertaken by Egypt, Qatar and the United States to reach an agreement to end the tragic conditions in the Gaza Strip.”
+Finally, the UAE renews its deep appreciation and full support for the tireless mediation efforts undertaken by Egypt, Qatar and the United States to reach an agreement to end the tragic situation in the Gaza Strip..

 Follow our latest local and sports news, and the latest political and economic developments via Google News